Ap Biology Unit 4 Progress Check Mcq

 Maintaining Well‑Being for Optimal Performance

 Sustained study sessions are most productive when paired with healthy habits.
 Adequate sleep before practice tests ensures that memory consolidation is active, while brief physical activity—like a brisk walk or stretching—can boost focus and reduce anxiety.
-Mindfulness techniques, such as deep‑breathing exercises before the exam, help regulate physiological responses to pressure, allowing you to stay calm and analytical when confronted with dense passages or tricky stem questions That alone is useful..
+Mindfulness techniques, such as deep‑breathing exercises before the exam, help regulate physiological responses to pressure, allowing you to stay calm and analytical when confronted with dense passages or tricky stem questions It's one of those things that adds up..

 Final Synthesis